Eric Norris: 1998–present: continued racing and stunt work in films

 From 1998 to 2000, Norris worked with his father on Logan's War: Bound by Honor (1998), The President's Man (2000), and The President's Man: A Line in the Sand.

 Norris ran again in 1999, when he ran both races at Texas Motor Speedway.
 He finished 35th in the first race, which he ran with Ultra's No. 02 Ford, and 22nd in the second race, driving the No. 4 Coca-Cola Dodge Ram for Bobby Hamilton Racing.
 That season, he began running in the West Series full-time, finishing tenth in points.

 In 2000, Norris worked on the television film Also that year, he made one start in the No. 5 Ultra truck at Texas, but finished 35th after being caught up in a lap 2 crash.
 He also won his first NASCAR race at Mesa Marin Raceway in the West Series and finished seventh in the series points.

 Norris ran the No. 32 Jani-King Chevrolet Silverado for Matt Stowe in three 2001 races.
-His best finish of the season was a 17th at Texas.
+His best finish of the season was a seventeenth at Texas.
 In the fall, a 23rd at California Speedway was the first time that Norris ran at a track other than Texas since 1997.
 He finished fifth in the standings in the West Series, but did not win another race.
-He won the championship by 119 points in 2002, winning twice and finishing in the top ten for every race during the season.
+He won the championship by 119 points in 2002, winning twice and finishing in the top-ten for every race during the season.